Are you contemplating on whether or not to visit Mykonos with kids?

 Go to the beach

-Ornos – Ornos is always recommended for families by the locals, but for us there were just too many people.
+Ornos – Ornos seems to always be the recommended beach for families by the locals, but for us there were just too many people.
 It was jam packed with people and the vibe didn’t feel as family friendly as Plati Gialos did.

 Agia Anna is another low key beach we liked.
 It’s tiny and not near as popular, which with kids is a good thing.
 You can rent two chairs and an umbrella for 18 euros.
 There’s a free parking lot here.
 This is also where you will find Pinky beach.
 They have a swing down in the beach, which is a perfect photo opportunity.